guibertj/EnsaeNLP2025/README.md

 # EnsaeNLP2025
-Hello, here is my final submission for the "Labs + Mini-Project track".
+Hello, here is my final submission for the "Labs + Mini-Project" track.

 ## Project
 I have chosen to try and improve "Sentiment Analysis on Movie Reviews".